karenpiper/strategy-dashboard-new/AIRTABLE_AUTOMATION_STEPS.md

 4. Click **"Save"**

-**Note:** This creates a record and gives you a Record ID to use in the next step.
+**Important:** After saving, note the action name/number (e.g., "Action 2" or "Create Image Record").
+You'll need this in the next step.

 ---